Italy : Safety by CityItaly - safety as a country

 OVERALL RISK : MEDIUM

-Turin is one of the most popular destinations in Italy, since it's filled with tourists all the time, you should feel mostly safe traveling here.
+Turin is one of the most popular destinations in Italy since it's filled with tourists all the time, you should feel the safest traveling here.

 TRANSPORT & TAXIS RISK : LOW

 Public transportation and taxis are normally safe in Turin, so there is no need to avoid them.

 PICKPOCKETS RISK : HIGH

 Since Turin is a very attractive and popular tourist destination, there is, naturally, a high risk of pickpocketing.
 Porta Nuova area (train station) can be pretty dangerous on its east side.